-Ask this question to most Christian conservatives, and you’ll hear a moral explanation — a tale about the general decline in overall moral values in the West.
-Western nations have become a much more immoral and dangerous place than they were in previous generations, they’ll tell you.
+Ask this question to most cultural conservatives, and you’ll hear a moral explanation — a tale about the general decline in overall moral values in the West.
+Western nations have become much more immoral and dangerous places than they were in previous generations, or so they’ll tell you.
 But why think that?
 Have Western nations really suffered sharp moral decline?
-It depends on what you look at.
+Well, It depends on what factors you consider.
 But general more decay?
-That’s far from clear.
+Don’t believe it.

 It doesn’t take much to debunk the general moral decay theory.
 Violent crime rates are down in America decade over decade.
 Abortion rates — which conservatives care about deeply — continue to decline as well.
 For generations in the West, we enslaved people of certain races — presumably the same generations that those who hold the general moral decay theory regard as far more moral than present generations.
-We stole them from their countries and forced them into labor, and most members of these societies didn’t have a moral problem with it.
+We stole people from their countries and forced them into labor, and most members of these Western societies didn’t have a moral problem with it.
 Today it is nearly universally understood that to enslave someone is immoral.
+We could also look at the decline in teen pregnancy rates in recent years.
 The fact is, there are many ways in which we have improved morally.

-A better explanation of our current choices on family and sexuality holds that with changes in technology in general and reproductive technology in particular, we have removed or mitigated many of the consequences that would otherwise result from such behavior.
+A better explanation of our current choices on family and sexuality holds that with changes in technology in general and reproductive technology in particular, we have removed or mitigated many of the natural consequences that would otherwise result from childlessness and homosexual coupling.
 With our technological changes to the world come social changes by freeing people to make choices that previous generations largely couldn’t afford to make.

 As we will see, the actual story of the path to these historically-unique social behaviors is much more complex without any need to appeal to a sharpening decline in morals.